-Former FBI Investigative Specialist Charles Marler (left) claims that the signed official “ACKNOWLEDGEMENT” between African Art Global Inc’s Sam Njunuri (seated in Black), and Harris County Commissioner Rodney Ellis (right) is fraudulent.
-According to Marler, he interviewed Sam Njunuri and has a witness, who heard Sam Njunuri assert that the “ACKNOWLEDGMENT” between him (Sam Njunuri) and (Commissioner Rodney Ellis) had been “BACK-DATED” to February 1, 2020, at Commissioner Rodney Ellis’ request.
-According to former FBI Investigative Specialist Charles Marler, he presented this information to the Harris County District Attorney way back in February of 2020 – over 4-years a year ago.
+The former FBI Investigative Specialist, Charles Marler, has stated that he presented this information to the Harris County District Attorney's Office, led by Kim Ogg, back in February 2020.
 What does this mean?
-Well, if Marler and his witness are telling the truth, this could perhaps be one of the reasons why Commissioner Ellis said in an email uncovered by Channel 2 News, that he was having trouble sleeping at night.
+If Marler and his witness are telling the truth, this could be one of the reasons why Commissioner Ellis said in an email uncovered by Channel 2 News that he was having trouble sleeping at night.

 "WHAT WE KNOW."